rahul-rohilla1/rahul-rohilla1/README.md

 ## About Me

-🌍 Madrid, Spain | 📧 rahul.rohilla@student.ie.edu
+📧 Email: rahul.rohilla@student.ie.edu

-I'm a dedicated data scientist with a strong background in Data Science and Programming, passionate about leveraging data to make informed decisions.
-My journey in the world of data has equipped me with a diverse skill set to tackle complex challenges.
+I'm a dedicated data scientist with a strong background in Data Science and Programming.
+I'm passionate about leveraging data to make informed decisions and solving complex problems.

 ## Education